From roof space to a generating commercial solar system

 - 3Information gathering

-- 4Site survey and design
+- 5Desktop & site survey and design

-- 5Detailed commercial proposal
+- 6Detailed commercial proposal

 - 7DNO application and planning